MuhamadShareef/GitHub-Portfolio/README.md

 **4- Operational Enhancements:**

--**Weekend Promotions:** Provide discounts or promotional offers during weekends to nudge casual riders toward memberships.
+- **Weekend Promotions:** Provide discounts or promotional offers during weekends to nudge casual riders toward memberships.

--**Station Placement:** Expand stations in areas frequented by casual riders and offer exclusive member perks at those locations.
+- **Station Placement:** Expand stations in areas frequented by casual riders and offer exclusive member perks at those locations.

--**5- Behavioral Nudges:**
+**5- Behavioral Nudges:**

--**Ride Analytics:** Show casual riders data about their total spending and potential savings as members after completing a ride.
+- **Ride Analytics:** Show casual riders data about their total spending and potential savings as members after completing a ride.

--**Gamification:** Introduce milestones or rewards for casual riders who increase their ride frequency, linking these achievements to discounted memberships.
+- **Gamification:** Introduce milestones or rewards for casual riders who increase their ride frequency, linking these achievements to discounted memberships.

 **Next Steps**